-How to connect your smartphone to an Xbox One with the Xbox app
+How to connect your phone to an Xbox One with the Xbox app

 Step 3: Sync your smartphone with your console

 While using the Xbox app, tap the three horizontal bars in the upper-left corner to bring up the main menu.
-From here, you can access most features, but for now, just tap Connection.
+From here, you can access most features, but for now, just tap Console.
 After a second, a Connect to your Xbox One option should appear near the top of the screen.

 Step 4: Use the app

 Connecting is easy, but learning how to use the Xbox app takes a little time and understanding.
-Again, tapping the three horizontal bars in the upper-left corner of the app will bring up the menu, which allows you to view your profile and achievements, your recorded clips and screenshots, and access the Xbox Store, among other options.
-Tapping your avatar icon will bring up your friends list, while the icons next door control messages and notifications, respectively.
+Again, tapping the three horizontal bars in the upper-left corner of the app will bring up the menu, which allows you to view your profile and achievements, as well as your recorded clips and screenshots, and access the Xbox Store, among other things.
+Tapping your avatar icon will bring up your friends list, while the icons next to it control messages and notifications, respectively.
+A new icon, represented by three avatars, even allows you to start a party chat while on the go.

+Updated with terminology to reflect new version of Xbox app, added information on party chat.